-- Utilities – these are your bills for energy, water etc. shop around for the best deals
+- Utilities – these are your bills for energy, water, broadband or TV subscriptions.

 Not sure of the difference between leasehold and freehold property?
 Try Felicity J. Lord's jargon buster.
 These are some extra fees that might creep up on you: